Driving from your wheelchair

 Dahl docking system: The Dahl docking system allows users to flexibly switch between a car seat and a wheelchair.
 Users can easily slot a wheelchair in the base plate fixed onto the car floor or release the wheelchair with a push of a button to replace it with a car seat.

 Q'Straint: The Q-Straint is another docking system which functions to secure your wheelchair in your car.
 While both the Q-Straint and the Dahl docking systems provide the same functionality, they operate with different mechanisms.
-The Dahl docking system works while the Q-Straint uses belts to secure your wheelchair on a platform.
+The Dahl docking system works with a locking pin and docking plate, while the Q-Straint uses belts to secure your wheelchair on a platform.

 Driving aids to access your car: